 It began in the late 1990s when pharmaceutical companies started increasing the supply of prescription painkillers, which they claimed would relieve pain without becoming addictive.
 As a result, doctors began prescribing them more frequently, causing sales to skyrocket.
 The number of prescription opioids sold to pharmacies, hospitals and doctors’ offices nearly quadrupled from 1999 to 2010.
 Medical professionals eventually discovered the addictive nature of these medications, but not before thousands of individuals started abusing and overdosing on them.

 Today, the opioid epidemic causes concern not just for those with prescription painkillers, but for their children and other loved ones as well.
-Within a 10-year span, opioid poisonings have nearly doubled among children, according to a new study in JAMA Pediatrics.
+Within a decade, opioid poisonings have nearly doubled among children, according to a new study in JAMA Pediatrics.

 Opioid Epidemic in the United States